An SC deputy nearly ran over student boarding school bus. And it was caught on video

 McMahan was on her way to a non-emergency domestic call when she took her eyes off the road, WYFF reported.
 The deputy was reprimanded for driving too fast for the weather conditions, though she was following the speed limit.

-Reyes only injury was too her foot, which was run over by the deputy, according to ABC.
+Reyes only injury was to her foot, which was run over by the deputy, according to ABC.

 Comments